salman-uq2024/ai-faq-chatbot/docs/deploy.md

 - Vercel account (free tier works for starters).
 Sign up at [vercel.com](https://vercel.com).
 - Google Gemini API key for production AI features (optional; get from [Google AI Studio](https://aistudio.google.com/app/apikey)).
 - Optional: Accounts for alternative hosts like Netlify or Docker for self-hosting.
-- Persistent storage setup if needed (e.g., Supabase or Pinecone for vector data; integrate via [src/lib/storage.ts](src/lib/storage.ts)).
+- Persistent storage setup if needed (e.g., mounted volume or managed vector DB).
+Use `STORAGE_DIR` to pick a writable location or extend [src/lib/storage.ts](../src/lib/storage.ts) to plug in an external store.

 Verify GitHub repo is public or accessible.